berinle/handbook/src/main/resources/handbook.md

 ## Welcome
-Welcome to the **TRVCloud Employee Handbook**.
+Welcome to the **ElasticSky Employee Handbook**.
 This document outlines our policies and procedures.

 ---